-If you know and love my low carb granola recipe, buckle up for their portable counterpart, low carb granola bars!
+If you know and love my low carb granola recipe, buckle up for their portable counterpart, keto granola bars!

 With 7g of protein and 3g of net carbs per serving, this low carb breakfast is the way to start your morning off with a bang.
 I also love having some on hand throughout the day as low carb snacks — the nuts and chocolate are just the pick me ups I need when I hit that 3 o’clock slump!